teusink/Home-Security-by-OS-Hardening/README.md

 - Sync your settings: Ease of Access: On [[hkcu-custom]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hkcu-custom.reg)
 - Sync your settings: Other Windows settings: On [[hkcu-custom]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hkcu-custom.reg)

+## Time & Language
+- No Security or Privacy settings to mention

+## Gaming
+- No Security or Privacy settings to mention

+## Ease of Access
+- No Security or Privacy settings to mention

 ## Cortana / Search
 - Talk to Cortana: It can be fully disabled if you like (but not through GUI) [[hklm-cis-level1]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-cis-level1.reg)
 - Talk to Cortana: Let Cortana respond to "Hey Cortana": Off [[hkcu-custom]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hkcu-custom.reg)